-The courts have several goals in determining custody.
-These goals, as identified by the National Association of Social Workers, include:
+When determining child custody, the courts keep several goals in mind.
+Identified by the National Association of Social Workers, these are to:

 - Identify the developmental needs of the child(ren);

-- Identify the strengths, vulnerabilities, and needs of all other members of the family;
+- Pinpoint the strengths, vulnerabilities, and needs of all other members of the family;

 - Identify the positive and negative family interactions;

-It is imperative educate yourself on your rights and your options as a father —the outcome of your evaluation will impact your relationship with your child for many years.
+It is imperative to educate yourself on your rights and your options as a parent.
+The outcome of your parenting evaluation may impact your relationship with your child for years to come.